-Select a topic within the theme and undertake some research and exploration into the current magnitude of the issues associated with Waste Minimisation.

-Entrants may work on projects on their own or as part of a group of not more than 4 people.
+Select a topic within the theme and undertake some research and exploration into the current magnitude of the issues associated with the theme of the competition.
+They may work on projects on their own or as part of a group.